animatlabs/animatlabs.github.io/_drafts/2026-09-21-realtime-dashboard-htmx-sse.md

 ---
 title: "Build a Real-Time Dashboard: .NET + HTMX + Server-Sent Events"
 excerpt: >-
-  "No React.
+  No React.
 No SignalR.
 Just HTMX and SSE for a real-time dashboard that updates live.
-Simple, fast, and surprisingly powerful."
+Simple, fast, and surprisingly powerful.
 categories:
   - Technical
   - .NET